 Who doesn’t like French food?
 We commonly think that French recipes take a long time and are hard to make.
-This is true for some recipes such as a homemade Traditional Cassoulet or the Lièvre à la Royale (Royal Hare).
+It is true for some recipes such as a Traditional homemade Cassoulet or the Lièvre à la Royale (Royal Hare).
 However, some recipes are easy to follow, straightforward and very delicious.
-All you need is quality ingredients and you will be able to create fabulous flavours.
+All you need is quality ingredients, and you will be able to create fabulous flavours.

 We are happy to share with you eight savoury easy-to-do recipes to impress your guests - don’t hesitate to share pictures of your dishes with us on our Facebook group French Food & Wine - Canada or Instagram @bestoffrance!